By Sharon Atieno

 Prof. Jaoko called on African governments to honor the commitment they made in the Abuja declaration to give 15% of their annual budget to health, noting that Africa needs funds to train the health workforce, purchase better equipment for the laboratories and increase medical supplies among others.

-He observed that there are major gaps in the public health workforce which need to be addressed through putting more resources in the sector.
+He observed that there are major gaps in the public health workforce that need to be addressed by putting more resources in the sector.
 For instance, despite the critical role played by epidemiologists in observing trends of diseases, Africa only has 5,000 yet it requires 25,000 of them.

 Additionally, Prof. Jaoko noted that having manufacturing capacity for vaccines and therapeutics will increase the speed of responding to local threats rather than waiting for assistance from outside.
-An initiative which Prof. Jaoko said is better driven by public private partnerships.
+This initiative, he said, is better driven by public-private partnerships.